HenryKim2022/ITIPedia--Olshop/README.md

 > | max_input_vars       | 2000+    |

 > [!TIP]
-U can use laragon for better environtments
+U can use laragon for better environtments :upside_down_face: